White Gas

 Brands selling white gas

 Though white gas is known by many as Coleman Fuel, the generic form is also sold by Crown Fuel.
 They market this product to their customers as Crown Camp Fuel.
-These two are essentially the same, although Coleman Fuel contains a green dye for identification purposes and claims to have added a rust inhibitor.
+These two are essentially the same, although Coleman Fuel contains green dye for identification purposes and claims to have added a rust inhibitor.

 How much do I need?